-The Corona pandemic will have, next to health, a substantial impact on society.
-Firstly, the economic recession in which we are now, already affects employment.
-Much as it did with the previous recession that lasted from 2008 to 2014, resulting from the bank crisis.
+The Corona pandemic will next to health also have a substantial economic impact on society.
+The financial recession as a result of the Covid-pandemic already affects employment.
+Much as it did with the previous recession resulting from the bank crisis, lasting 2008 to 2014,.
 The impact of this recession will, amongst others, cause many businesses going down and organisations having to lay off workers, resulting in increasing unemployment.

 Rotterdam student population will increase